aosedge/aos_core_lib_cpp/src/core/cm/imagemanager/imagemanager.md

 Unsubscribes from changing update item statuses.

-## aos::cm::imagemanager::StatusListenerItf
+## aos::cm::imagemanager::ImageStatusListenerItf

 ### OnImageStatusChanged

-This method is called for each registered listener image status of update item is changed.
+This method is called for each registered listener when image status of update item is changed.

 ### OnUpdateItemRemoved